Gold holds firm above $2,500 level as US inflation data looms

-Gold prices held firm above the $2,500 level on Tuesday as market participants positioned themselves ahead of U.S. inflation data for further clues on the depth of interest rate cuts by the Federal Reserve next week.
+NEW YORK: Gold prices held firm above the $2,500 level on Tuesday as market participants positioned themselves ahead of US inflation data for further clues on the depth of interest rate cuts by the Federal Reserve next week.

 The CPI for August is expected to have risen by 0.2% month-over-month, unchanged from the previous month, according to a Reuters poll.